Coding-Fest-2024/frontend/README.md

 ### Sidebar:
 - This includes a search box, enabling users to swiftly locate specific course units by keyword, thus increasing efficiency.
 - Below the search box, the sidebar serves as a reservoir of courses from which users can drag and drop to refine their selection.
+- Also the space for displaying detailed course information, everything here is interactive.

 #### Dragging unit items around!
 ![screenshot](readme.pic/a2.png)